jszoja/php-deamon/README.md

 - process waits for the all the threads to finish first
 - then it start forking new threads to pull the rest of the jobs

+# monitrc
+Sample configuration demonstating how to keep multiple processess alive(app.php) with timeout option.
+If process is not finished in 20sec it will be restarted.

 ## Todo
 Don't wait for the all threads to finish, but fork as soon as any thread is done